anutakoon/anutakoon/README.md

-- 📱 I'm a iOS Developer
+- 📱 I'm a iOS Developer working in Bangkok Thailand.
-- 🌵 I'm a Cactus Lover
+- 🌵 I'm a Cactus Farmer in Lampang nothern of Thailand.